AdobeDocs/cc-everywhere/src/pages/guides/full_editor/customization/index.md

 ## Template Layout Ratio

-`canvasAspectId` allows you to specify a string value that initializes the Adobe Express editor loaded with templates that fit that layout ratio.
+`canvasSize` allows you to specify a string value that initializes the full editor loaded with templates that fit that layout ratio.

 | Template Layout Ratio | Description
 | :-- | :--